Sir Samuel and Lady Florence Baker Trail in Northern Uganda

 Hitting the Trail from Juba-South Sudan to Lake Albert in Uganda – 357 miles

-The Question in 2019 “Will the Baker Trail ever open in Uganda?”
+The question asked, “Will the Baker Trail ever open in Uganda?”

-Sir Samuel and Lady Florence Baker Trail have been hailed as one of the world’s Best Trails.
-It was supposed to open in January 2014 due to the civil war raging in South Sudan with constant flare-ups even after some recent agreements were signed, it has been on hold for over eight years.
+When Sir Samuel and Lady Florence Baker Trail was first announced, it was hailed as one of its Best Trails.
+It was supposed to open in January 2014, but due to the civil war raging in South Sudan with constant flare-ups even after repeated peace agreements were signed, it has been on hold for over eight years.

 The trail winds through Northern Uganda and ends up at the Kabwoya Wildlife Reserve, where Baker’s Lake Albert’s viewpoint is found.
 Sadly, besides the map from the Baker Family foundation below, there is not much more to guide one along.